by Dr. Nizar Kharma (about The Hollywood Smile)

 Types of Veneers

 Veneers these days come in different shapes and shades, as do the cements used to bond them to teeth.
-They are very versatile and can be made to look as natural or eccentric as needed.
+They are very versatile and can look as natural or eccentric as needed.
 There are several materials used to make veneers, and some elements require multiple dental visits to fabricate and fit.

 No Pain No Gain?
 Advantages of Veneers